Relieving Pain. Restoring Hope.

 Epidural Blood Patch

-The injection only takes a few minutes to perform, and a local anesthetic is usually all that is needed to reduce the patient’s discomfort.
-Your physician may administer intravenous sedation if the patient is particularly anxious.
-During the procedure, the patient lies on his or her stomach with the lower back exposed.
-The skin near the injection site is cleaned and marked before 20-25cc of blood is extracted from the patient.
-The physician then places an epidural needle into the affected area and injects the blood.
+Patients are offered intravenous sedation to use if particularly anxious or experiencing more severe pain.
+The patient will be taken to a procedure suite and placed on an operating table.
+The skin near the injection site is sanitized and marked to ensure proper placement.
+20-25cc of blood is then extracted from the patient to be used for the blood patch.
+The physician then places an epidural needle into the affected area and injects the blood to fill the holes.
 Immediately after the injection, the needle is withdrawn and the patient is sent to a separate room to recover.

-This procedure carries very few risks because it uses the patient’s own blood.
-Nevertheless, patients may experience adverse side effects such as increased pain from the injection, infection, bleeding, nerve damage, or no relief from their headache.
-A second epidural blood patch may be necessary for patients with extensive damage from their lumbar puncture.
+This procedure carries very few risks as it uses the patient’s own blood.
+Some possible side effects include increased pain from the injection, infection, bleeding, nerve damage, or no relief from their headache.
+A second epidural blood patch may be necessary for patients with a significant amount of holes in their dura material.